The Best-Dressed Celebrities At The Grammys Took Risks On The Red Carpet

-After spending the last two Sundays watching the Golden Globes, followed by the Critics’ Choice Awards, you’d think we’d be ready for a break from the glitz and glamour of it all.
+After spending the last two Sundays watching award show red carpets — first, the Golden Globes, followed by the Critics’ Choice Awards — you’d think we’d be ready for a break from the glitz and glamour of it all.
 But since we otherwise spend our time in sweatpants at home, having a sartorial escape in the form of red carpet fashion is especially welcome this year.
 The next stop on the marathon that is award season?
 The 2021 Grammy Awards.
 And with music’s biggest night, comes plenty of bold and daring style choices from the industry’s hottest talent.
 (We’re looking at you, Harry Styles.)

 So order your takeout and put on your most elegant pajamas, because we’re in for a night of Grammys fashion like nothing we’ve ever seen — literally.
 Ahead, the best-dressed celebrities.